txkyel/nix-config/.github/README.md

 To that end, I'd like to reduce my desktop dependencies to as few flakes as possible to reduce potential sources of errors.

-- [ ] Reduce/remove inputs where possible
-- [ ] Investigate alternatives to home-manager to speed up evaluation times
+- Investigate alternatives to home-manager to speed up evaluation times
-- [ ] Look into Astal/AGS to replace waybar
-- [ ] Find alternative to swaync (potentially also Astal/AGS?)
+- Find alternative to swaync (potentially also Astal/AGS?)

 ## Dotfiles references: